Filipino cuisine: Bread and pastries

 A heavier version of leche flan, tocino del cielo, is similar, but has significantly more egg yolks and sugar.

 The egg pie with a very rich egg custard filling is a mainstay in local bakeries.
 It is typically baked so that the exposed custard on top is browned.
 Buko pie is made with a filling made from young coconut meat and dairy.
 Mini pastries like turrones de casuy are made up of cashew marzipan wrapped with a wafer made to resemble a candy wrapper but take on a miniature look of a pie in a size of about a quarter.
 There is also napoleones – again with all the vowels pronounced – a mille-feuille pastry stuffed with a sweet milk-based filling.

 There are hard pastries like biskotso a crunchy, sweet, twice-baked bread.
 Another baked goody is sinipit which is a sweet pastry covered in a crunchy sugar glaze, made to resemble a length of rope.
 Similar to sinipit is a snack eaten on roadsides colloquially called shingaling.
 It is hollow but crunchy with a salty flavor.

 For a softer treat there is mamon a chiffon-type cake sprinkled with sugar, its name derived from a slang Spanish term for breast.
 There's also crema de fruta, which is an elaborate sponge cake topped in succeeding layers of cream, custard, candied fruit, and gelatin.
 Similar to a sponge cake is mamoncillo which generally refers to slices taken from a large mamon cake, but it is unrelated to the fruit of the same name.
 Sandwich pastries like inipit are made with two thin layers of chiffon sandwiching a filling of custard that is topped with butter and sugar.
 Another mamon variant is mamon tostada, basically mamoncillo toasted to a crunchy texture.

 Stuffed pastries that reflect both Western and Eastern influence are common.
 One can find empanadas, a turnover-type pastry filled with a savory-sweet meat filling.
 Typically filled with ground meat and raisins, it can be deep fried or baked.
 Siopao is the local version of Chinese baozi.
 Buchi is another snack that is likely of Chinese origin.
 Bite-sized, buchi is made of deep-fried dough balls (often from rice flour) filled with a sweet mung bean paste, and coated on the outside with sesame seeds; some variants also have ube as the filling.
 There are also many varieties of the mooncake-like hopia, which come in different shapes (from a flat, circular stuffed form, to cubes), and have different textures (predominantly using flaky pastry, but sometimes like the ones in mooncakes) and fillings.

-Cooking method
+Cooking methods

 The Filipino words commonly used for cooking methods and terms are listed below: